Back to Blog.

-TL;DR: Startup founders and investors can potentially exclude up to 100% of capital gains from federal taxes on the sale of Qualified Small Business Stock (QSBS), resulting in tax savings of up to $10 million (or more in some cases).
-To qualify, the stock must be originally issued by a C-corporation, held for at least five years, and issued by a company with gross assets under $50 million that operates in a qualified trade or business (e.g., tech, biotech).
+TL;DR: Startup founders and investors can potentially exclude up to 100% of capital gains from federal taxes on the sale of Qualified Small Business Stock (QSBS), resulting in tax savings of up to $10 million or $15 million (or more in some cases), depending on when the QSBS was issued.

 Consult with a startup attorney today!